 Analyzing Roku's Unusual Options Activity

-Roku (NASDAQ:ROKU) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $414.23 following the option alert.
+Shares of Roku (NASDAQ:ROKU) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $476.

 Another sign of unusual activity is the trading of a contract with an expiration date in the distant future.
 Usually, additional time until a contract expires allows more opportunity for it to reach its strike price and grow its time value.
 Time value is important to consider because it represents the difference between the strike price and the value of the underlying asset.